awsdocs/amazon-eks-user-guide/doc_source/kubernetes-field-management.md

 You can modify all fields that aren't managed by Amazon EKS, or another Kubernetes control plane process such as `kube-controller-manager`, without issue\.

 1. Determine which add\-on that you want to examine\.
-To see all of the `deployments` and `DaemonSets` deployed to your cluster, see [View Kubernetes resources](view-kubernetes-resources.md)\.
+To see all of the `deployments` and `DaemonSets` deployed to your cluster, see [View Kubernetes resources in the AWS Management Console](view-kubernetes-resources.md)\.

 1. View the managed fields for an add\-on by running the following command: